gravitational/teleport/rfd/0078-login-rules.md

   LoginRule login_rule = 1;
 }

-// CreateLoginRuleResponse is a response to a CreateLoginRule request. message CreateLoginRuleResponse {
-  // LoginRule is the login rule as created.
-  LoginRule login_rule = 1;
-}

 // UpsertLoginRuleRequest is a request to upsert a login rule. message UpsertLoginRuleRequest {
   // LoginRule is the login rule to be created.
-  LoginRule login_rule = 1;
-}

-// UpsertLoginRuleReponse is a response to an UpsertLoginRule request. message UpsertLoginRuleResponse {
-  // LoginRule is the login rule as created.
   LoginRule login_rule = 1;
 }